 Is this a secure website for financial transactions?

 Yes, the website is secure for all personal and financial transactions.
-The Secure Socket Layer (SSL) certificate is a 256 bit encryption and is maintained on an ongoing basis.
-A secure website is designated by the padlock icon in the lower right corner and the "s" in the "https" URL in the web browser.
+The Transport Layer Security (TLS) certificate is a 256 bit encryption and is maintained on an ongoing basis.
+A secure website is designated by the "s" in the "https" URL in the web browser.

-Liability insurance protects you from any incidents or claims that may occur as a result of your massage work.
+ABMP Student membership includes liability insurance, which protects you from incidents or claims that may occur as a result of your massage work.
 ABMP Student members have experienced insurance claims from massage given in the classroom as a part of their training, as well as from massage they have given in the school's student clinic.
-In addition to insurance, your ABMP membership provides you with numerous resources to help you succeed in massage school and initiate a successful practice as a professional.
+In addition to insurance, your ABMP membership provides you with numerous ABMP Student Life resources to help you succeed in massage school and initiate a successful practice as a professional.